-Letting the employer know the nature of the grievance
+Let the employer know the nature of the grievance

-- 76. If it is not possible to resolve a grievance informally employees should raise the matter formally, and without unreasonable delay, with his/her manager.
-If the complaint is against his/her manager the employee should be allowed to approach that person's manager or, if that is not reasonably practicable, another manager in the organisation.
-Where this is not possible, the manager should hear the grievance and deal with it as impartially as possible. - 77.
-The employee should raise the grievance in writing setting out the nature of the grievance and how it might be resolved.
+- 71. If it is not possible to resolve a grievance informally employees should raise the matter formally and without unreasonable delay with his/her manager who is not the subject of the grievance.
+This should be done in writing and should set out the nature of the grievance and how it might be resolved. - 72.
 Setting out a grievance in writing might not be easy especially for those employees whose first language is not English or who have difficulty expressing themselves on paper.
 In these circumstances the employee should be encouraged to seek help for example from a work colleague, a trade union or other employee representative.
+Under the Disability Discrimination Act 1995 employers are required to make reasonable adjustments which may include assisting employees to formulate a written grievance if they are unable to do so themselves because of a disability.

-Holding a meeting with the employee to discuss the grievance
+Hold a meeting with the employee to discuss the grievance

-- 78. Employers should arrange for a formal meeting to be held without unreasonable delay after a grievance is received. - 79.
-Workers have a statutory right to be accompanied at any such meeting. - 80.
-Employers, employees and their companions should take reasonable steps to attend the meeting. - 81.
+- 73. Employers should arrange for a formal meeting to be held without unreasonable delay after a grievance is received. - 74.
+Workers have a statutory right to be accompanied at any such meeting. - 75.
+Employers, employees and their companions should make every effort to attend the meeting. - 76.
 Employees should be allowed to explain their grievance and how they think it should be resolved.
 Consideration should be given to adjourning the meeting for any further investigation that may be necessary.

-Deciding on appropriate action
+Decide on appropriate action

-82. Following the meeting, the employer should decide on what action, if any, to take.
-The decision, and a full explanation of how the decision was reached, should be communicated to the employee, in writing, without unreasonable delay.
-Where appropriate, the decision should set out what action the employer intends to take to resolve the grievance.
-The employee should be informed that they can appeal if they feel that their grievance has not been satisfactorily resolved.
+77. Following the meeting the employer should decide on what action, if any, to take.
+Decisions should be communicated to the employee, in writing, without unreasonable delay and, where appropriate, should set out what action the employer intends to take to resolve the grievance.
+The employee should be informed that they can appeal if they are not content with the action taken.